Crime in Albania: Crime during the Ottoman and Medieval period

-As the Pashaliks of Scutari, Yanina, Berat, and Monastir all strived for decentralized systems of power in the mid-18th to the mid-19th centuries, lawlessness erupted as a central authority was absent.
+As the Pashaliks of Scutari, Yanina, Berat, and Monastir all strove for decentralized systems of power in the mid-18th to the mid-19th centuries, lawlessness erupted as a central authority was absent.
 This meant that the Albanian pashaliks were responsible for their region and could personally alter the penal code for the citizens, though most Albanian local lords were still under the jurisdiction of the Sultan.
 For a period, the Albanian beys negotiated in their favor towards the Sublime Porte which resulted in extended landownership, concentrating power in the hands of a few powerful families.
 This resulted in a status of extensive lawlessness being imposed on the Albanian provinces, with the local beys fighting each other.
 The Porte responded with "Divide et impera" hoping to avoid a loss of control.
 In 1847, during the southern Albanian revolts, the local beys resisted the Porte's taxation system (tanzimat) which risked the feudal relations of merchants and craftsmen.
-The Albanian highlanders refused to accept the conscriptions of the Nizam law of 1843.
+The Albanian highlanders refused to accept the conscriptions of the military law of 6 September 1843.